As your MP, I'm working hard to push for meaningful change, both in our community and across the country.

 Tackling the cost of living crisis

-I know that far too many Hemel residents are struggling, which means helping them through the cost of living crisis is my number one priority.
+I know that far too many Hemel residents are struggling, which means helping them through the cost-of-living crisis is my number one priority.
 That’s why I support Labour’s plan to switch on Great British Energy and to reduce bills by cutting VAT for home energy use.

 Improving access to health services